MaxHalford/xgp/docs/training-parameters.md

 ## Overview

 The following tables gives an overview of all the parameters that can be used for training XGP.
 The defaults are the same regardless of where you're using XGP from (please [open an issue](https://github.com/MaxHalford/xgp/issues/new) if you notice any descrepancies).
-The values indicated for Go are the ones that can be passed to a `Config` struct.
+The values indicated for Go are the ones that can be passed to a `GPConfig` struct.
 For Python some parameters have to be passed in the `fit` method.

 ### Learning parameters